 Get the GORUCK kit bag as a collapsible personal item and leave behind storage.
 It folds down flat and fits into the front pocket of the GR3 and can double as a personal item or improvised briefcase

 Add a simple “security strap” and carabiner, tied to the carrying handles or MOLLE webbing, to make city travel safer, easier, and less stressful.
 This can be lashed to a foot or pole to prevent anyone from running off

-Other Pros for the GORUCK GR3 after 6 months
+Other Pros of the GORUCK GR3

 Warranty and Customer Service: The “GORUCK SCARS Lifetime warranty” is pretty solid, in theory.
 What convinces me and gains my faith are my experiences with GORUCK’s exchange process and customer service.
 GORUCK customer service with returns and exchanges has been a very smooth experience for me as I tested out the GR2 before settling on the GR3.
 I just emailed, printed, and sent with no issues.
 The reviews I’ve read online of the customer experience have been great too, so I’m confident that fulfillment of the GORUCK SCARS Guarantee will be just as solid in the future.

 Hikes Well: Army Special Forces roots and hiking DNA come out in how comfy the GORUCK GR3 is on long walks.
 Yes, this bag is 1-2lbs heavier than ultralight bags, so if weight is a serious issue then skip this bag.
 If you can handle that extra weight, you’ll appreciate the gains that come in comfortable, heavily padded straps and a comfortable back panel that molds to your body over time.
 The longest I’ve “hiked” so far with this pack was sightseeing for a day in Skopje, Macedonia.
 I walked about 5 miles over a few hours through the town sightseeing.
 The shoulder pads stayed comfortable and didn’t make my shoulders tired at all.